 SAML strict mode

-If SAML strict mode is enabled, all non-admin users must use SAML to log in to Split.
+If SAML strict mode is enabled, all users must use SAML to log in to Split.
 Any existing Split username/password, or alternatives such as Google OAuth, are not valid.
-Note that admins retain access to alternatives in case you need to fix issues with SAML.

 If you want test your SAML configuration before forcing all users in your organization to log in via your IdP, leave this disabled and enable it at a future date.
 With strict mode disabled, you can test the SAML configuration before rolling out the change to your entire organization.

 You can enable/disable SAML strict mode at any time.